These 17 chore games turn household chores into memories! These family chore games will instantly become a fun family

 Or…do kids chores look more like rolling eyes, sarcastic remarks, and the word “survive” gets thrown around a lot?

-Some parents use chore charts with reward systems attached to them – with money, stars, stickers, extra time with video games, etc. – to motivate their kids to clean up, while others expect their child to do chores without a reward because they don’t get paid to put their dishes in the dishwasher, either.
+Some parents use chore charts with reward systems attached to them – with money, chore bucks, star stickers, extra time with video games, etc. – to motivate their kids to clean up, while others expect their child to do chores without a reward because they don’t get paid to put their dishes in the dishwasher, either.

 Either way, getting your child to actually DO the chores – without the amount of nagging you have to do COMPLETELY overriding any benefit the household gets from the work – is difficult to do.

 If you have these struggles, or if you’re just looking for a really fun, family-tradition-in-the-making chore games to add to your home routine, then you’re in the right place.

 How to Make Cleaning into a Game – Gamify Chores